james-reading/tastybook/README.md

 ### Heroku setup

+Rails `assets:precompile` requires the dev dependencies to be installed for compiling the assets.
+By default, Heroku doesn't pull them and you need to set those two environment variables for that:

+    $ heroku config:set NPM_CONFIG_PRODUCTION=false YARN_PRODUCTION=false

 If using Skylight, you will need to activate the dyno metadata feature

     $ heroku labs:enable runtime-dyno-metadata -a <app name>